DLC-link/gitbook-docs/architecture/interacting-with-bitcoin-contracts.md

 - uuid: The unique identifier of the Bitcoin Contract.
 - acceptCollateral: The amount of collateral the acceptor (user's wallet) is willing to deposit.
 - offerCollateral: The amount of collateral the offeror (Router Wallet) is willing to deposit.
-  _Note_ In the current setup of the DLC Link solution, this should always be 0.
+  _Note:_ In the current setup of the DLC Link solution, this is recommended to be 0.
 - totalOutcomes: The total number of outcomes of the Bitcoin Contract.
 - attestorList: The list of attestors that will be involved in the Bitcoin Contract.
+*[Router Docs](https://github.com/DLC-link/dlc-stack/tree/1.0/prerelease/wallet) to learn more about any of these parameters.*

 By providing these parameters to the Router Wallet, you can successfully fetch an offer for the Bitcoin Contract.